Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 Why is it important to test the correct level downstream?

 Testing the correct level downstream ensures that air remains compliant throughout the system, including at the point of use.
 Contaminants such as oil mist, moisture, and carbon monoxide can accumulate in pipework, affecting air purity.
-Regular checks help maintain consistent quality throughout the system, preventing safety risks.
+Regular checks help maintain consistent quality testing results throughout the system, preventing safety risks.

 How can I ensure my system stays compliant?

 Routine testing and preventative maintenance are key.
-Regularly service your compressors, replace filters and desiccant, check filtration efficiency, and monitor downstream air quality to prevent contamination.
+Regularly service your air compressors, replace filters and desiccant, check filtration efficiency, and monitor downstream air quality to prevent contamination.
 This is the most effective way to prevent system failures that lead to contamination from oil, CO, or moisture.
-If you are unsure whether your air supply meets BS EN 12021:2014 standards, talk to us for expert guidance and testing solutions.
+If you are unsure whether your air supply meets BS EN 12021:2014 standards, talk to us for expert guidance and testing breathing solutions.

 What are the key limits in the BS EN 12021:2014 standard?